Nammo

 Nammo, short for Nordic Ammunition Company, is a Norwegian-Finnish aerospace and defence group specialized in production of ammunition, rocket engines and space applications.
-The company has subsidiaries in Finland, Germany, Norway, Sweden, Switzerland, Spain, the United Kingdom, the Republic of Ireland, and the United States.
+The company has subsidiaries in Finland, Germany, Norway, Sweden, Switzerland, Spain, the United Kingdom, Ireland, and the United States.
 The company ownership is evenly split between the Norwegian government (represented by the Norwegian Ministry of Trade, Industry and Fisheries) and the Finnish defence company Patria.
 The company has its headquarters in Raufoss, Norway.

 The company has four business units: Small and Medium Caliber Ammunition, Large Caliber Systems, Aerospace Propulsion, and Commercial Ammunition.

 History

 Nammo was founded in 1998 by Raufoss (Norway), Patria (Finland), and Celsius (Sweden).
 The Lapua cartridge factory in Lapua, Finland, is also part of the Nammo group as Nammo Lapua Oy.
 In 2005, the present joint ownership between Patria and the Norwegian government was established.

 In 2007, Nammo acquired the US munitions company Talley, Inc. after purchasing 100% of its shares.